odoo/owl/doc/tools/devtools_guide.md

 It is also possible to edit any of the leaf node properties.
 To do so, you must double click on the property's value and modify it using the freshly created input then press enter to apply the changes.
 Do note that the modified values should be written in JSON format in order to be valid (examples:
 89, "yes", undefined, null, \["hello", 15\], {"a": 1}, true, ...).
+Editing any value will produce a manual render of the component (or the root component of the application in the case of env values).
-Whether it has an impact on the component or not and whether it produces an error is the responsability of the user.
+Whether the edition has an impact on the component or not and whether it produces an error is the responsability of the user.

 <img src="screenshots/edit.png"/>